 The celiac (solar) plexus is a group of nerves in your abdomen (belly).
 It sends pain messages to the area of your brain where pain is detected.
 These pain messages are sent from your:

 - Bowels (intestines)

-Purpose of a Celiac Plexus Block
+The Celiac Plexus Block Procedure

 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
 Talk with your doctor about which medications are safe for you to stop taking.
 We have included some common examples below.

 - If you take medication to thin your blood, ask the doctor who prescribes it for you when to stop taking it.
 Some examples are warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), clopidogrel (Plavix®), and cilostazol (Pletal®).